rotundasoftware/backbone.collectionView/README.md

 # Backbone.CollectionView

-A backbone view class that renders a collection of models.
-This class is similar to the collection view classes found in [Backbone.Marionette](https://github.com/marionettejs/backbone.marionette) and other frameworks, with added features for automatic selection of models in response to clicks, and support for rearranging models (and reordering the underlying collection) through drag and drop.
+Easily render [backbone.js](http://backbonejs.org/) collections.
+In addition managing model views, this class supports automatic selection of models in response to clicks, and rearranging models (and reordering the underlying collection) via drag and drop.
+Get and set selected models through a <a href="#api">dead simple API</a>.

 Depends on jQuery and jQueryUI for event handling and sorting, respectively.